FABJNR/boilerplate-react-webpack/README.md

 * React hot loader
 * HTML and CSS generated automatically by webpack
 * Jest for tests and Chai for assertions
-* Storybook to create isolatelly components' stories
+* Storybook to create isolated components stories
+* Async/await

 ## Dependencies: